se-edu/guides/tutorials/vscode.md

         }
         ```

+If the Gradle icon doesn't appear after restarting VS Code, add `"gradle.nestedProjects": true` to your `settings.json` file.

     </panel>

 4. After the importing of the project is complete (which could take a few minutes), you will see the Gradle Tab in the VSCode interface e.g., look for the elephant icon on the left and click it.